pvanhoof/dir-examples/README.md

     $ echo -en "#include <autotools-example.h>\nmain() {} " > test.cpp
     $ export LD_LIBRARY_PATH=$PWD/_test/lib
     $ g++ -fPIC test.cpp -o test.o `pkg-config autotools-example-4.3 --libs --cflags`

+You can see that it got linked to libautotools-example-4.3.so.2, where that 2 at the end is (current - age).

     $ ldd test.o
         linux-gate.so.1 (0xb778d000)
         libautotools-example-4.3.so.2 => $PWD/_test/lib/libautotools-example-4.3.so.2 (0xb7783000)